probe-dock/probe-dock-site/_drafts/2016-02-02-probedock-v0.1.14.md

 ## Bugfixes

-* Tags and tickets were not correctly assigned to tests when processing test result payloads.
+* Tags and tickets were not correctly assigned to tests when test results were published.
-* Different tests sharing names and keys caused payload processing to fail in specific circumstances.
+* Multiple test results sharing names and test keys caused payload processing to fail in special cases.